Powerhouse Animation Studios: History

 Powerhouse has produced animated advertising content for brands such as Old Spice, IAMS, Disney Parks, Disneyland, Metlife, Coca-Cola, Oreo, Mountain Dew, Ruffles, GoDaddy.com and many others.
 In 2015, they worked with Weiden+Kennedy to animate a segment for a Weight Watchers ad called "All You Can Eat" that aired during Super Bowl XLIX.
 Powerhouse has produced animated music videos for Lizzo, The Pains of Being Pure at Heart, Wale ft.
 French Montana, A Sound of Thunder and Lonestar.
 The firm also develops original IPs and has optioned a series to a toy company.
 In 2015, the company wrote, created, designed and voiced a short series for AwesomenessTV/DreamWorksTV called Advice Times with Grandpa Theo that can be seen on DreamWorksTV's YouTube page.

 In 2017, Powerhouse worked on numerous cutscenes featured in the action-adventure game Agents of Mayhem.
 In October 2021, the studio worked with OfflineTV to create an animated music video called "Break Out" and worked with Sega to release a launch trailer for Super Monkey Ball: Banana Mania.
 In November 2022, the Sonic Frontiers promotional short "Sonic Frontiers Prologue: Divergence" was released, featuring animation by Powerhouse Animation.
 In September 2023, the Sonic Superstars promotional short "Trio of Trouble" was released.
 In November 2023, the Sonic Dream Team opening animation was released.

 In February 2017, Powerhouse Animation announced their first adult animated series for Netflix titled Castlevania which is based on the video game franchise of the same name.
 In May 2018, Powerhouse announced their first series based on original property titled Seis Manos.
 In March 2019, Powerhouse announced a series based on Greek mythology titled Blood of Zeus.
 In August 2019, Powerhouse announced the series Masters of the Universe: Revelation which serves as a direct sequel to the He-Man and the Masters of the Universe series.
 In January 2021, Powerhouse announced two series based on the King Kong and Tomb Raider franchises titled Skull Island and Tomb Raider: The Legend of Lara Croft, respectively.
 In June 2021, the studio signed a first-look deal with Netflix.
 In June 2022, Powerhouse announced the series Castlevania: Nocturne which acts as a sequel to their previous Castlevania series.

+In September 2026, it was announced that Powerhouse Animation would provide animation services for the animated film GodSlap, based on the comic of the same name by YouTuber Charles "MoistCr1TiKaL" White Jr. White revealed that Powerhouse approached him in 2023, expressing interest in adapting the comic into a movie, which is set for theatrical release in 2028.